arsenyratner/anisble_collection_r/r/common/README.md

-# Ansible Collection - r.general
+# Ansible Collection - r.common

 Documentation for the collection.